Code on Wheels: Video Game Creation After-School Coding Program – Grand Rapids, MI

 Learning Focus & Skills Developed

-• Problem-solving through debugging and iteration
+• Problem-solving through hands-on creative projects

 Who This Program Is Best For